4ug-aug/sweat-v2/CONTEXT.md

 sessions while retaining its profile and authored history.
 _Avoid_: Account deletion, member removal

+**Responsible Account**: The Account accountable for a run's consequential actions, taken from its direct dispatcher or inherited through an automatic or agent-created chain.
+_Avoid_: Agent creator, run owner, requested by

 **Workspace**: The customer-owned collaborative environment containing people, agent definitions, rooms, Chats, Bulletins, and their shared work history.
 _Avoid_: Community

+**Agent visibility**: The access scope of an Agent definition: Private limits discovery and invocation to its Agent creator, while Workspace makes both available throughout the workspace; invoking a Private agent in shared work still exposes its attribution and output there.
+_Avoid_: Public, hidden

+**Agent creator**: The Account responsible for an Agent definition's creation, directly or as the run's Responsible Account, and the only Account allowed to edit or archive it.
+_Avoid_: Owner, author

+**Agent slug**: An immutable, workspace-unique handle generated from an Agent definition's initial name and used for `@` mentions and durable references.
+_Avoid_: Agent name, mutable handle

+**Creating agent**: The optional Agent definition recorded as having created another Agent definition on behalf of the run's Responsible Account; it is provenance, not edit or archive authority.
+_Avoid_: Agent owner, parent agent

+**Agent duplication**: Creation of an independent Agent definition from an existing one, with the responsible Account becoming the new definition's Agent creator and any agent performing the duplication recorded as its Creating agent; the duplicate receives its own Agent slug.
+_Avoid_: Fork, clone

+**Archived Agent definition**: A retained Agent definition that cannot start new runs, pauses its active Schedules, and remains visible through existing Chats, Issue ownership, run history, and attribution while active run snapshots finish normally.
+_Avoid_: Deleted agent, disabled run

 **Bulletin**: A workspace-owned freeform markdown note with a position on the shared Bulletin board.
 It is not a unit of work and not scoped to a Room.